Ocean City, New Jersey: Beach

 The concept of beach tags at the Jersey Shore was introduced in the late 1920s, but Ocean City did not establish them until 1976.
 Beach tags are a major source of revenue for the city, with the $4.1 million in revenue generated in the 2016 season, the most of any municipality in the state.
-In the 2017 budget, the projected $4.1 million in fees for beach tag and $3 million for parking were two of the city's biggest revenue sources, accounting for almost 9% of the city's annual budget of almost $80 million, and increased fees, including a doubling of the fee for daily tags, were part of an effort to bring the total up to $5 million for the 2023 season.
+In the 2017 budget, the projected $4.1 million in fees for beach tags and $3 million for parking were two of the city's biggest revenue sources, accounting for almost 9% of the city's annual budget of almost $80 million, and increased fees, including a doubling of the fee for daily tags, were part of an effort to bring the total up to $5 million for the 2023 season.

 From early June through Labor Day, Ocean City requires individuals age 12 and up to purchase a beach tag to access its beaches.
-For the 2023 season (from the first weekend in June through Labor Day), a one-day pass will cost $10, a weekly pass was $20, and a seasonal pass for the full summer season will be $25.
+For the 2023 season (from the first weekend in June through Labor Day), a one-day pass cost $10, a weekly pass was $20, and a seasonal pass for the full summer season was $25.
 Additionally, there are free seasonal beach tags made available to military personnel.
 Beach tag revenue is used by the city to cover the costs of maintaining and cleaning the beaches.
-It is also used to provide lifeguards and patrol all down the coast.
+It is also used to hire and pay lifeguards and other members of the beach patrol for the city.